openmc-dev/openmc/docs/source/usersguide/input.rst

 cross sections.
 If this element is absent from the settings.xml file, the :envvar:`OPENMC_MULTIPOLE_LIBRARY` environment variable will be used.

-  .. note:: The :ref:`temperature_method` must also be set to "multipole" for
+  .. note:: The <use_windowed_multipole> element must also be set to "true"
-            windowed multipole functionality.
+    for windowed multipole functionality.

 ``<max_order>`` Element
 ---------------------------